livechat/livechat-public-docs/site/content@beta/backend-apis/key-concepts.md

 ![Chats and Threads](chat_threads.png "chats and threads")
 <!-- Grafika do zrobienia.
 Trzeba komus zlecic -->

 Consider the example of an online store.
 A customer starts a chat to ask about the shoes he bought.
 If he hasn't got any previous chat history, **a new chat is started**.
 Within this chat, **a new thread is created** (conversation topic).
 The messages he exchanges with the customer service assistant are received by the thread as **events**.
-After solving the problem, the custmer says goodbye and closes the chat, which automatically **closes the thread**.
+After solving the problem, the customer says goodbye and closes the chat, which automatically **closes the thread**.
 Let's say the customer is rude and leaves without saying goodbye.
 In this case, the thread closes after 30 minutes of inactivity (time periods are configurable).
 The chat **doesn't end**, though.

 The next day, customer returns to ask about his other purchase.
 A new thread starts in the context of the chat, which has been **continuously open**.
 Each time customer returns and starts a new conversation topic, he needs to click **_start a chat_**.
 If we stuck to our naming convention, that would have to be **_start a thread_**, because this is what he actually does behind the scenes.